Who We Are

 MDEC has grown out of a small group of Michigan educators who began meeting on December 2, 1981, at Wayne County Community College to share information, strategies, research, and concerns about the future of developmental education.
 In 1984 MDEC became an affiliate of the National Association for Developmental Education (NADE) and the new National Organization for Student Success, which is NADE’s new name.

 In 2019, the National Association for Developmental Education voted to become the National Organization for Student Success.
-As their website is updated and redirected, this site will also update.
-Stay tuned!
+Please visit their new website: https://thenoss.org.

 There are several advantages to being a member of MDEC.